 In the privae sector, the ABC methodology assigns an organization's indirect costs via specific activity drivers of the products or services provided to its customers.
 It is generally used as a tool for understanding full-costing of product and customer costs, and ultimately their profitability.
-As such, ABC refetcts a full and complete costing methodology predominantly used to support strategic decisions such as pricing, outsouring, identification and measurement of process improvement initiatives.

-nt way in determining each Fund's share of indirect costs due to the FTEs may be used to in this case under the theory that HR Department r other Internal Service Funds, and Fund out to the other funds based In the governmental sector, the ABC methodology can be utilized in a similar manner to allocate indirect costs gathered in the General Fund or othe General Fund through transfers.
-For example, using the ABC methodology, one might allocate the costs of the HR Department in the General Fund costs follow personnel issues that drive their costs, rather than allocating them on relative budget size as other traditional allocation methods use.
+As such, ABC refetcts a full and complete costing methodology predominantly used to support strategic decisions such as pricing, outsourcing, identification and measurement of process improvement initiatives nt way in determining each Fund's share of indirect costs due to the FTEs may be used to in this case under the theory that HR Department In the governmental sector, the ABC methodology can be utilized in a similar manner to allocate indirect costs gathered in the General Fund or other Internal Service Funds, and i General Fund out to the other funds based in the RD Department in the General Fund out to the other funds based i costs follow personnel issues that drive their costs, rather than allocating them on relative budget size as other traditional allocation methods use.